MicrosoftDocs/visualstudio-docs/docs/deployment/web-deployment-settings.md

 You can control how your web application gets deployed using the settings.

-## Prerequisites
+## Prerequisite

-- Visual Studio with the Web Development workload installed.
+Visual Studio with the Web Development workload installed.

 ## Manage settings